mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 Thi paused, not having thought of that possibility.

-"Look," Kip said, "I don't blame you for not wanting to hurt someone you care about, Ginnu.
+"Look," Kipnu said, "I don't blame you for not wanting to hurt someone you care about, Ginnu.
 But Ramne doesn't seem like the kind of man who would hesitate to kill you if he had to.
 You'll know nothing but misery if you stay with him or anyone else who might try to protect Lissa."

 "He just likes hae for the money.
 He wouldn't touch me."